atranter/H2_H_Simulation/README.md

 **plot.py**

-`python plot.py [datafile] [y/n]`
+`python plot.py [datafile] [y/n] [l/p]`

 Where [y/n] (either y or n for yes or no) is an optional input and determines whether or not to save the created animation in mp4 format to disk.

+And [l/p] (either l or p for lines or points) determines whether or not to plot the animation as lines or points.

+The client can either specify both optional parameters or neither.
+When neither is specified, the default is [n] and [p].

-For example: `python plot.py sim_data/H2_30%_1000.txt n` shows the evolution of the H2 molecule with a bond length of +30% from equilibrium over 1000 iterations.
-To show the animation as either points or lines, uncomment the associated line in the `plot.py` file under the main function.
+For example: `python plot.py sim_data/H2_30%_1000.txt n p` shows the evolution of the H2 molecule with a bond length of +30% from equilibrium over 1000 iterations.

 ## TODO:
   * requirements.txt